ServerMod/MultiAdmin/README.md

 - NEW <config_id>: Starts a new server with the given config id.
 - RESTARTNEXTROUND: Restarts the server at the end of this round
 - STOPNEXTROUND: Stops the server at the end of this round

 ## Config settings
 - manual_start (wether of not to start the server automatically when launching multiadmin, default = true)
 - start_config_on_full (start server with config this config folder when the server becomes full) [requires servermod]
 - shutdown_once_empty_for (shutdown the server once a round hasnt started in x seconds)
 - restart_every_num_rounds (restart the server every x rounds)
+- restart_low_memory (restart if the games memory falls below this, default = 400)
+- restart_low_memory_roundend (restart if the games memory falls below this at the end of this round, default = 400)

 # ServerMod
 ServerMod is an additional tool i have developed to add more configuration settings, fix bugs, and attempt to make servers more stable where possible.
 You dont need multiadmin for this, but it is recommended!